Usage

 *,!eth*,!!eth1 lldpd will use all interfaces, except inter-

-faces starting by eth with the exception of eth1.
+faces starting with eth with the exception of eth1.
 When an

 exact match is found, it will circumvent some tests.
-For ex-
+For exam-

-ample, if eth0.12 is specified, it will be accepted even if
+ple, if eth0.12 is specified, it will be accepted even if this

 -C interfaces